brodybits/Indexed-data-synchronization/README.md

-# Storage data synchronization
+# Indexed data synchronization

 Author: Christopher J. Brody <brodybits@litehelpers.net>

-License: ISC OR MIT
+License: ISC

 I can hereby testify that this project is completely my own work and not subject to agreements with any other parties.
 In case of code written under direct guidance from sample code the link is given for reference.
 In case I accept contributions from any others I will require CLA with similar statements.
 The license may be changed at some point in the future.

-Status: EXPERIMENTAL: under development with API subject to change
+Status: EXPERIMENTAL: WIP under development with API subject to change

 ## Data stored

-Data is stored in key-value format where:
-- key is a unique string (should be something like a GUID)
-- value is a JSON string
+Data is stored in key-value format along with optional index items.
+The key must be a globally unique string such as GUID, each indx item is a string, and the value is a JSON string.

 Data with a unique key can be stored and optionally deleted at some point in time.
 Data for a key can never be changed and a key may not be reused once it is deleted.

-FUTURE: It will be possible to add additional index keys to make it easier to find arbitrary records.

 Applications can store a large number of arbitrary data records with fields that are used to reference other records.
-The goal is to support arbitrary nested collections with a higher-level client-side API.
-Mutable items would be simulated by adding attribute records that can be deleted and "overwritten".
+The goal is to support multiple arbitrary nested collections with a higher-level client-side API.
+Mutable items would be simulated by adding attribute records that can be "overwritten" (delete the old and add the new).

 ## Storage Approach